-Before we meet today's author, I want to announce that the winner of the signed copy of In the Shadow of Sinai, by Carole Towriss, is:
+Before we meet today's author, I want to announce that the winner of the drawing for Abigail, by Jill Eileen Smith, is:

 Please tell us five random things we might not know about you.

-Please tell us a bit more about the plot of Love Comes to Paradise.
+Please tell us a bit more about the plot of The Way to a Man's Heart.

 If you were the casting director for the film version of your novel, who would play your lead roles?